vsclbca/cypress-do-zero-a-nuvem/README.md

 ### Mobile

-Run 'npm run test:mobile' to run the test in headless mode on a mobile viewport.
+Run `npm run test:mobile` to run the test in headless mode on a mobile viewport.

-Or, run 'npm run cy:mobile' to open the Cypress App on a mobile viewport.
+Or, run `npm run cy:mobile` to open the Cypress App on a mobile viewport.

 #### End